 Add flour, yeast and salt into the bowl of your stand mixer, whisk together to combine.

-Add olive oil and lukewarm water, stir with butter knife or a spoon, until moistened.
+Add olive oil, stir with a butter knife or spoon to distribute and then stir in water lukewarm water until moistened.

 Luke warm water is 105F – 115F.
 An easy way to check without a thermometer- sprinkle few drops of water on the inside of your wrist.
 It should neither feel hot nor cold.